 Waterford (June 11th) – Portland (June 12th)

 Many cruisers will visit Waterford for its famous crystal, but I hoped to see where John Redmond was sworn in.
 Redmond represented Waterford for the Irish Parliamentary Party for nearly thirty years, and his son after him.

 In the debate over Irish Home Rule, Redmond, like Churchill, favored moderation, conciliation and Irish autonomy.
-Many years later in the Commons, Churchill said: “I always bear in my memory with regard, John Redmond…of the old Irish Parliamentary Party, which fought us for so many years in this House, pleading the cause of Ireland, with great eloquence and Parliamentary renown… [He expressed] absolute support and unity with this country until everybody said everywhere, ‘The brightest spot in the world is Ireland.’”
+Many years later in the Commons, Churchill said: “I always bear in my memory with regard, John Redmond…of the old Irish Parliamentary Party…pleading the cause of Ireland, with great eloquence and Parliamentary renown… [He expressed] absolute support and unity with this country until everybody said everywhere, ‘The brightest spot in the world is Ireland.’”

 Off to the southwest of Ireland is the Old Head of Kinsale, where RMS Lusitania was torpedoed and sunk in 1915.
 Again, Churchill was among the scapegoats, and my onboard lecture addressed the myth.
 Further on is Plymouth, scene of some of Churchill’s greatest speeches in peace and war.
 Finally we stopped at Portland, where dramatic events occurred as World War I broke out.
 Churchill vividly recalled the scene in The World Crisis (1923)….

 Remembering Portland, 1914: “The King’s ships were at sea”

 On the 17th and 18th of July was held the grand review of the Navy.
 It constituted incomparably the greatest assemblage of naval power ever witnessed in the history of the world….
 The whole Fleet put to sea for exercises of various kinds.
 It took more than six hours for this armada, every ship decked with flags and crowded with bluejackets and marines, to pass…